ibanner56/NotRubyButChef/VeganJambalaya.md

 - 2 medium onion, chopped

 # Directions
 Heat oil in a large deep skillet or dutch oven (dutch oven is bae).
 Add onion, bell peppers, and green chiles.
-Cook vegetables until the begin to soften, stirring occasionally.
+Cook vegetables until they begin to soften, stirring occasionally.

 Stir in tomatoes, water, salsa, and Jambalaya Mix.
 Bring to boil.
 Reduce heat and simmer for 15 minutes.